expressjs/expressjs.com/advanced/best-practice-performance.md

 #### Use an init system

 The next layer of reliability is to ensure that your app restarts when the server restarts.
-Although we like to think that our systems are highly stable, they can still go down for a variety of reasons.
+Systems can still go down for a variety of reasons.
 To ensure that your app restarts if the server crashes, use the init system built into your OS.
 The two main init systems in use today are [systemd](https://wiki.debian.org/systemd) and [Upstart](http://upstart.ubuntu.com/).

 There are two ways to use init systems with your Express app: